mdcatapult/aurac-web-plugin/plugin-architecture-proposal.md

         // Get entities for a page.
         getPageEntities(pageId: PageID): PageEntities;

         // Set entities on a page.
-Setters must call `this.changeStream.next` with the correct value. setPageEntities(pageId: PageID, entities: PageEntities): void;
+Setters must set `this.lastAppliedChange` with the correct value. setPageEntities(pageId: PageID, entities: PageEntities): void;

         // Get entities for a dictionary on a page. getDictionaryEntities(dictionaryId: DictionaryID): DictionaryEntities;

         // Set dictionary entities.
 Set "show" to false for any other dictionary entities we may have (unless we're highlighting multiple dictionaries in future).
-Setters must call `this.changeStream.next` with the correct value. setDictionaryEntities(dictionaryId: DictionaryID, entities: DictionaryEntities);
+Setters must set `this.lastAppliedChange` with the correct value. setDictionaryEntities(dictionaryId: DictionaryID, entities: DictionaryEntities);

         // Get an entity.
         getEntity(entityId: EntityID): Entity;

         // Set an entity.
-Setters must call `this.changeStream.next` with the correct value. setEntity(entityId: EntityID, entity: Entity): void;
+Setters must set `this.lastAppliedChange` with the correct value. setEntity(entityId: EntityID, entity: Entity): void;

         // Set occurrences.
-Setters must call `this.changeStream.next` with the correct value. setOccurrences(entityId: EntityID, occurrences: Array<string>);
+Setters must set `this.lastAppliedChange` with the correct value. setOccurrences(entityId: EntityID, occurrences: Array<string>);

         // Add occurrence.
-Setters must call `this.changeStream.next` with the correct value. addOccurrence(entityId: EntityID, occurrence: string);
+Setters must set `this.lastAppliedChange` with the correct value. addOccurrence(entityId: EntityID, occurrence: string);

         // Set the entity show value.
-Setters must call `this.changeStream.next` with the correct value. setEntityVisibility(entityId: EntityID, show: boolean);
+Setters must set `this.lastAppliedChange` with the correct value. setEntityVisibility(entityId: EntityID, show: boolean);
         ```